Skip to main content

 About Kurils

-Kurils Nature Reserve protects 65,365 hectares across several southern Kuril Islands in Sakhalin Oblast, preserving volcanic landscapes, unique oceanic biodiversity, and dense temperate forests on islands influenced by both Pacific and Sea of Okhotsk marine environments.
-Established in 1984, the reserve encompasses portions of Kunashir and the Lesser Kuril Chain, where active volcanism creates dramatic landscapes and warm ocean currents support unusually southern species at these northern latitudes.
+Kurils Nature Reserve (Kurilsky zapovednik) protects 65,365 hectares across portions of Kunashir Island and the Lesser Kuril Chain in Sakhalin Oblast, preserving volcanic landscapes, unique oceanic biodiversity, and dense temperate forests on islands influenced by both Pacific and Sea of Okhotsk marine environments.
+[1] Established in 1984, the reserve encompasses the northern and southern sectors of Kunashir, where active volcanism creates dramatic landscapes and warm ocean currents support unusually southern species at these northern latitudes.

 Wildlife Ecosystems

 The reserve supports a remarkable mix of boreal and temperate fauna due to the warm Tsushima Current influence.
 Brown bears occur at high density on Kunashir.
-Marine mammals include sea otters, spotted seals, and multiple whale species in surrounding waters.
-Over 250 bird species have been recorded, with enormous seabird colonies and rare Japanese cranes.
-The fish-owl, one of the world largest owl species, breeds in the reserve forests.
+Marine mammals include a rare Kuril subspecies of sea otter (Enhydra lutris kurilensis), spotted seals, and multiple whale species in surrounding waters.
+[1] Over 260 bird species have been recorded, with 26 nesting pairs of the endangered Blakiston's fish owl — one of the world's largest owl species — documented in the reserve forests.
+Japanese cranes also occur.
 Salmon runs provide nutrient input from the ocean to terrestrial ecosystems.

 Flora Ecosystems

 The reserve vegetation is remarkably diverse due to oceanic climate and volcanic substrates.
-Temperate forests of Mongolian oak, Japanese magnolia, and bamboo understory exist alongside boreal elements of spruce and stone birch.
-Giant herbaceous plants reach 3-4 meters height in the humid climate.
+Temperate forests of Mongolian oak and bamboo understory exist alongside boreal elements of spruce and stone birch.
+Giant herbaceous plants reach 3–4 meters height in the humid climate.
 Hot spring margins support unique thermal communities.
-Over 800 plant species have been recorded, including many at their northernmost limits.
-The combination of volcanic substrates and oceanic moisture creates conditions supporting subtropical species at surprisingly northern latitudes.
+Over 838 vascular plant species have been recorded, including many at their northernmost limits.
+[1] The combination of volcanic substrates and oceanic moisture creates conditions supporting subtropical species at surprisingly northern latitudes.

 Geology

 The Kuril Islands are a volcanic arc formed by subduction of the Pacific Plate beneath the Okhotsk Plate.
 The reserve includes active and dormant volcanoes with hot springs, fumaroles, and calderas.
-Kunashir island features the active Mendeleev and Golovnin volcanoes.
-The geology spans from young volcanic deposits to uplifted marine sediments.
+Kunashir Island features Tyatya volcano (1,819 m), a classic Somma volcano and one of the most perfectly formed volcanoes in the world, and the Golovnin caldera (541 m) with its hot mineralized lakes.
+[1] The geology spans from young volcanic deposits to uplifted marine sediments.
 Frequent earthquakes and occasional eruptions demonstrate ongoing tectonic activity.
 Thermal springs reaching over 90 degrees emerge along volcanic fault lines.

 Climate And Weather